FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

       }
    }
    ```

+   Note that you can also access the `FreemiumKit` object from your models globally by calling `FreemiumKit.shared`.
+But in your SwiftUI views you should use the `@EnvironmentObject` so your views get updated correctly.

 1. There's also a `PaidStatusView` which you can add to your app's settings to indicate to users what their current purchase state is.
 There are two styles: